Home iOS Deferred Deep Link Implementation (Swift)

 }

-Here is an extension method for URL, queryParameters, to conveniently convert URL queries into a Swift Dictionary.
+First, an extension method queryParameters for URL is provided to easily convert URL Queries into a Swift Dictionary.

 1